-If you live in an area where cool-season lawns (bluegrass, perennial rye, fine fescue) are the norm, hardneck garlic is a good first choice; where warm-season zoysia and bermuda lawns thrive, soft-neck garlics are more often planted in home gardens.
+If you live in an area where cool-season lawns (bluegrass, perennial rye, fine fescue) are the norm, a hardneck garlic seed is a good first choice; where warm-season zoysia and bermuda lawns thrive, soft-neck garlics are more often planted in home gardens.
 In transitional zones, you can have success with either type — but, no matter where you live, if you’re not sure which varieties to try, the best idea is to plant some of each.
 Trying several different types all at once gives you a chance to find out which ones perform — and taste — best in your own climate and conditions.
 Garlic is an adaptable plant, and even the experts like to experiment.

 Hardneck garlics are known for their extreme hardiness.
 In warm climates the heads of hardneck garlic may be smaller than they would be in climates with bone-chilling winters, but you’ll still get a good harvest, and interesting garlic flavors.
 To improve the yield, cut off the tall flower scapes after they begin to curl around on themselves.
 The scapes are delicious in salads or salad dressing, and they can even be pickled.
 When you cut off the scape, the plant puts its energy into producing garlic cloves instead of flowers.